Possessing an Instrument of a Crime

 Body armor includes any protective covering that is made of:

 - Glass fiber cloth that has been treated with resin; or

 - A combination of materials that are designed to deflect or prevent penetration by ammunition, a knife, or another weapon.

 Third degree felonies carry much harsher penalties, including a prison term of up to seven years.
 Fortunately, those who are accused of possessing an instrument of a crime can raise a variety of defenses, including that:

 - The item in question was recovered as a result of an illegal search;

 - The prosecution lacks sufficient evidence to prove that the item was an instrument of a crime and also involved in the crime itself; and

 - The testimony of witnesses is not credible.

 Call Today to Speak to an Experienced Criminal Defense Attorney

-If you were recently arrested for possessing an instrument of a crime, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892, by sending us a brief message, or by initiating a live chat with a member of our dedicated legal team.
+If you were recently arrested for possessing an instrument of a crime, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-515-6892, by sending us a brief message, or by initiating a live chat with a member of our dedicated legal team.